 He was still pretty damn close to it.

 There was an annoyed grunt, followed by a small moan.

 "Ugh, I'm here," Naruto grumbled aloud, pushing off a thick branch that had landed on him in the resultant explosion.
 His ears were still ringing and he blinked, trying to get rid of the after-image of horrifying white from his eyes.
 Even with a quick Kawarimi, he had been unable to fully escape the shockwave of the two powerful forces colliding.

 Where was that big guy?

-Naruto could hear a sigh of relief coming from the telepathy link. :Good, you're alright.
+Naruto could hear a sigh of relief coming from the telepathy link. :Good, you're all right.
 There was a terrible explosion coming from your direction.
 We think that an Oración Seis member may be involved in—:

 "Uh, actually," Naruto cut Hibiki off.
 "That was me.
 No worries though, I took care of it."